davidjguru/the-russian-llulaby/content/blog/drupal-migrations-four-debugging-migrations-i.md

 ```
 composer require drupal/migrate_devel
+# To install the 2.0 branch of the module:
+composer require drupal/migrate_devel:^2.0
 drush en migrate_devel -y
 ```

 ##### **Follow for versions prior to 8.x-2.0-alpha2:**
 If you're working with versions prior to 8.x-2.0-alpha2, then you have to know some particularities: The first point is that it's was optimized for a previous version of Drush (8) and it does not seem to have closed its portability to Drush 9 and higher.

+There's a tag 8.x.1.4 from two weeks ago in the 8.x-1.x branch:  [migrate_devel/tree/8.x-1.4](https://git.drupalcode.org/project/migrate_devel/-/tree/8.x-1.4)

 There is a necessary patch in its Issues section to be able to use it in versions of Drush > 9 and if we make use of this module this patch [https://www.drupal.org/node/2938677 ](https://www.drupal.org/node/2938677) will be almost mandatory.
 The patch does not seem to be in its final version either, but at least it allows a controlled and efficient execution of some features of the module.
 Here will see some of its contributions.